tlswg/tls-subcerts/draft-rescorla-tls-subcerts.md

   expected identity.
 * The client uses the public key in the sub-certificate as the server's working key for the TLS handshake.

+The sub-certificate signature is subject to the negotiated signature algorithms.
+A sub-certificate cannot be used if the client advertises support for sub-certificate however a server does not have a leaf certificate which is compatible with any of
+the negotiated signature algorithms.

 [[ Ed. - The specifics of how sub-certificates are structured and provided by the server are still to be determined; see below. ]]